podviaznikov/fs.js/README.md

 # fs.js - FileSystem JavaScript wrapper
 fs.js - is simple wrapper for dealing with HTML(5) File API (http://dev.w3.org/2006/webapi/FileAPI/) and filesystem itself.
 Idea of the project is to simplify standard API.
 There is no aim to support this in all versions of all browsers.
-Current version of library is 0.8.0.
+Current version of library is 0.8.1.
 Version indicates approximate amount of original API covered.
 1.0 would mean that all methods are supported.

-## Convetions
+## Rules
-Basically most of the method from the public API follow this convetion: last parameter of the methiod should be callback.
+Basically most of the method from the public API follow this rule: last parameter of the method should be callback.
 Callback has two parameters:
 	error - if error is not undefined something wrong has gone.
 Error code can be retrieved success - if there were no error you can use method result.
 Depending on the method it can be file content, file list etc.